Financial Times special report on early childhood development

 As the World Economic Forum’s annual meeting in Davos discusses how “human imagination and innovation” increasingly drive economies, Anne-Marie Slaughter cogently makes the case in a Financial Times op-ed for investing more in early childhood to develop these skills.

-To coincide with decision-makers meeting in Davos, the Bernard van Leer Foundation has this week supported the FT to produce a special report on early childhood development comprising seven articles:
+To coincide with decision-makers meeting in Davos, the Bernard van Leer Foundation has this week supported the FT to produce a special report on early childhood development comprising eight articles:

 - Jude Webber deep-dives into how an ancient Mayan method for learning maths is helping to teach critical thinking skills to young children in Mexico.